RAvdek/sql_class/README.md

 - It's going to go in the drawer labeled "Insurance forms"
 - The drawer is filled with records of peoples' insurance information
 - The format of every form in that drawer is the same:
-    Name (text), address (text), date of birth (date), provider (text), ...
+    - Name (text), address (text), date of birth (date), provider (text), ...
 - Your form will be separated by manilla folders/dividers labeled with the first letter of your last name.
-    Each drawer will have a bunch of manilla folders/dividers This makes it easier for the receptionist to find your form next time you visit.
+Each drawer will have a bunch of manilla folders/dividers.
+This makes it easier for the receptionist to find your form next time you visit.

 Databases solve the same sort of organizational problem for many kinds of electronic data:

 - A **database** is a place to store a bunch of data.
 The filing cabinet
-- A **table** is a table of data, just like in Excel.
+- A **table** is a collection of data, each datum having the same type.
 A drawer of the cabinet
 - A **record** is a row in a table.
 An individual form
 - A **schema** describes the data in each row of the table.
 The structure of the insurance form
 - An **index** is a tool for organizing records.
 The manilla divider